rancher/opni-docs/docs/installation/opni/backends.md

 ### Mode

-    - **Standalone**: All components of cortex will be deployed in a single pod.
+    - **Standalone**: All components of Cortex will be deployed in a single pod.
 This is suitable for small setups.

     - **Highly Available**: Cortex components will be deployed in separate pods and replicated for high availability.
 This setup can provide better performance and reliability, but requires more resources.